A Complete Beginner’s Guide To The GNU ARM Toolchain!

 Now after Linker is done with our code we have a huge million line code file made up of opcodes for the machine to read and execute!

 Now that we have a single binary, we need to somehow organize the information present inside it so that it is compatible with what our microcontroller is expecting.
 Microcontrollers of different sizes have different memory maps associated with them.
 If you look at the datasheets of microcontrollers you will find a section named “Memory maps”.
 The screenshot below shows the memory map of the STM32F401 microcontroller.

 As you can see above the address from 0x0000 0000 to 0xFFFF FFFFF has been divided among the RAM, flash memory, and peripherals.
-It is the duty of the locator to stamp the correct addresses to the .text, .data and .bss sections so that once everything is loaded into the microcontroller’s memory, the .data can be copied to the RAM once the microcontroller is powered up.
+It is the duty of the locator to stamp the correct addresses to the .text, .data and .bss sections so that once everything is loaded into the microcontroller’s flash memory, the .data can be copied to the RAM once the microcontroller is powered up.
 The code that is responsible for this “copying from flash to RAM” is called the startup code.

 The Startup code